outl1ne/create-frontend/docs/universal-react.md

 Note that this example uses the hooks API, but other [context API's](https://reactjs.org/docs/context.html#api) work as well.

-## Server-side data fetching
+## Page based data fetching

-Your top level App component can have a static function called `getPageData` that returns a promise.
+The top level App component can have an async function called `getPageData`.
+This function will be called once in the server, and whenever the page changes on the client.
+The new URL will be passed as an argument.
-The result of this promise will be available on the client and server through AppDataContext.
+The return value will be available on the client and server in the AppDataContext with the `pageData` property.

 ```js
 import { AppDataContext } from '@optimistdigital/create-frontend/universal-react';